KWA Officers

 Board Members

-Gordon Garner, Past-President, Salt River
+Gordon Garner, Past-President

 Gordon is a registered Professional Engineer in Kentucky and Arizona.
 Gordon received both bachelors and masters degrees in civil engineering from the University of Kentucky.
 He was formerly Executive Director of the Louisville and Jefferson County Metropolitan Sewer District.
 He is an advocate for the watershed approach to clean water, and believes KWA is the most effective voice for protecting and improving our streams, lakes and rivers in Kentucky.
 He believes that climate change and natural resource exploitation are the greatest threats we currently face to protect and preserve our water resources.